jackdewinter/pymarkdown/issues.md

 - 235, 236, 252, 255
   - need to account for the fact that indent may not be all spaces all the time
   - for indented code blocks, starts at the start of the icb, else at the first non-ws

-## Bugs - Rules - Rounding Out Rules

-- MD020
-  - for multiple occurrences inside of a single paragraph, reporting line/col of starting token
-  - whitespace starts, etc.
-  - lists and block quotes
-- MD022 - lists and block quotes and LRDs
-- MD022 - should line 96-104 with all of the leaf node names be added to Markdown token?
-- MD022 - what if the document had a paragraph before the first heading?

-## Bugs - Rules - SetExt

-- MD041 requires metadata
-  - implemented MD043 at the same time
-  - implement MD025 at the same time
-- MD023 with inline that includes leading spaces?
-- MD024 with whitespace, and inline differences
-- MD024 level 2 (me), level 3 (my), level 2 (me) -  should fire? is considered siblings?

 ## Features - Extensions